Axioms for Automated Market Makers: A Mathematical Framework in FinTech and Decentralized Finance: Constant function market maker

 \subsection{Swaps}

-Herein we wish to study the swap values $\Y,\X$ when transferring between the assets using an AMM.
+Herein we wish to study the swap values $\Y,\X$ when transferring between the assets in a pool using an AMM.
 To reduce redundancy, throughout this section, we will focus on the properties of the swap of units of $A$ for $B$ only, i.e., properties of $\Y$ as given in Definition~\ref{defn:Y}.
 By symmetry of the AMM, comparable results can be provided for the swap of units of $B$ for $A$ (i.e., $\X$).
-We will, specifically, investigate the implications of the axioms of AMMs on: (i) the impact of the swap amount $x$ (Theorem~\ref{thm:amm}); (ii) the impact of the pool size $a,b$ (Theorem~\ref{thm:monotone-reserve}); and (iii) a no round-trip arbitrage condition (Lemma~\ref{lemma:arbitrage}).